Is In Home Care right for me?

-To be suitable for in home care, you first need to be eligible for the child care subsidy (CCS).
-The CCS is provided by the Australian Government.
+To be eligible for In Home Care, you first need to be eligible for the child care subsidy (CCS), which is provided by the Australian Government.

-Once you’re eligible for CCS, you may be suitable for in home care if no other type of child care is available.
+Once you’re eligible for CCS, you may be suitable for In Home Care if no other type of child care is available or suitable.

 You also need to meet at least one of these requirements:

 - You live in a rural or remote area